lacroixDj/playfinder_test/README.md

 - pdo
 - pdo_mysql (optional)

-## Cloning the repository from Bitbucket:
+## Cloning the repository from Github:

 ```
 # cd /path/to/your/web/document/root